Are you searching for the right language-learning tool?

 Cons Babbel App

-Some of the popular foreign languages that Babbel does not offer include Mandarin, Japanese, Arabic, and Korean.
-If these are some of the languages that you may be interested in, Babbel might not be the right choice for you.
+Some popular foreign languages Babbel does not offer include Mandarin, Japanese, Arabic, and Korean.
+If these are some of the languages you may be interested in, Babbel might not be the right choice.

-Check to make sure that Babbel offers your language of choice before signing up.
+Before signing up, check to make sure that Babbel offers your language of choice.
 Additionally, less popular languages that Babbel does offer (like Swedish) have less content than more popular languages like French and Spanish.
 Less popular languages will have a collection of very effective beginner courses, but their range of intermediate material is almost non-existent.

 You need to pay for each language course

-One subscription does not give you access to all of the information that Babbel offers, so if you want to learn two languages, you will have to pay for two subscriptions.
-This makes it difficult to “try out” a language to see if you like it before committing to learning at least a little bit of it.
+One subscription does not give you access to all of the information Babbel offers, so if you want to learn two languages, you must pay for two subscriptions.
+This makes it difficult to “try out” a language to see if you like it before committing to learning at least a little bit.

-With Babbel, you aren't required to come up with your own phrases or sentences in the language you're learning.
-There is a recall component, as it offers quizzes to users, but you are generally choosing from a multiple-choice selection of answers or filling in the blank.
+With Babbel, you aren't required to develop your own phrases or sentences in the language you're learning.
+There is a recall component, as it offers users quizzes, but you generally choose from a multiple-choice selection of answers or fill in the blank.

 Duolingo Overview

-Duolingo is a language-learning platform that aims to provide their services to practically everyone who needs or wants to learn a foreign language.
-It was publicly launched in 2012, with headquarters in Pittsburgh, Pennsylvania.
+Duolingo is a language-learning platform that aims to serve practically everyone who needs or wants to learn a foreign language.
+It was publicly launched in 2012 and has headquarters in Pittsburgh, Pennsylvania.

 Duolingo uses a gamified format for its language courses.
 As the learner completes a lesson level, he or she can earn points and “lingots” (the Duolingo currency) that can be used to purchase power-ups in the app’s online store.

-As the most popular free online-learning platform, Duolingo has over 100 million users.
-Its Spanish course (the most popular course) has over 22 million learners to date.
+As the most popular free online learning platform, Duolingo has over 100 million users.
+Its Spanish course (the most popular) has over 22 million learners.

-Duolingo is practically for everyone who wants to have a basic introduction to a foreign language.
-All you need is a smartphone or computer and internet connection to access the services it offers.
+Duolingo is practically for everyone who wants a basic introduction to a foreign language.
+To access its services, you need only a smartphone or computer and an internet connection.

 All Duolingo courses are free.

 Recently, a premium service called Duolingo Plus was launched.
-For $9.99 a month, it allows the subscriber to have ad-free access and to download the lessons for offline access.
+For $9.99 a month, the subscriber can have ad-free access and download the lessons for offline access.

-Let's look at some of the specific reasons people may choose Duolingo over other options to learn a new language.
+Let's look at some specific reasons people may choose Duolingo over other options to learn a new language.

 All courses are free

-This puts less pressure on you to learn a language in a specific amount of time because you aren't charged month-to-month.
-Also, if you start learning a language and find that you don't like it, you haven't lost anything.
+This puts less pressure on you to learn a language in a specific amount because you aren't charged month-to-month.
+Also, if you start learning a language and find that you don't like it, you won't lose anything.

 Over 80 language choices (and counting), including fun ones like High Valyrian and Klingon.

 Duolingo uses users' opinions and contributions when adding new languages to its library.
-It uses crowdsourcing to keep its app up to date and keep the opinions of users in mind so they can continuously improve upon their lesson plans.
-Duolingo is constantly improving and adding in languages that other apps don't offer any lessons on.
+It uses crowdsourcing to keep its app up to date and consider users' opinions so it can continuously improve its lesson plans.
+Duolingo is constantly improving and adding languages that other apps don't offer lessons on.

 Allows tracking of your study time.

-Gamified lesson serves as a motivation for learners who are into gaming format.
+Gamified lesson serves as a motivation for learners who are into a gaming format.

-The learning process of Duolingo is very similar to playing games.
-You are given three hearts at the beginning of each exercise, each of which stands for a mistake that you can make.
+The learning process of Duolingo is very similar to that of playing games.
+You are given three hearts at the beginning of each exercise, each of which stands for a mistake you can make.

-The exercises are made up of translations to and from the language you're learning, listening to words and then writing them down, matching exercises, and speaking exercises.
+The exercises consist of translations to and from the language you're learning, listening to words and then writing them down, matching exercises, and speaking exercises.
 If you make two or more mistakes (or lose two or more hearts), you should restart the exercise from the beginning.

-Allows you to take free different language lessons simultaneously.
+Allows you to take different language lessons for free simultaneously.

-Because Duolingo is free, you can study multiple languages at the same time at no additional cost.
-You can even learn multiple languages simultaneously and save your progress as you switch between them.
+Because Duolingo is free, you can study multiple languages simultaneously at no additional cost.
+You can even learn various languages simultaneously and save your progress as you switch between them.

 So far, Duolingo probably sounds pretty ideal.
-Let's look at some of the downsides that may make you think twice.
+However, let's look at some of the downsides that may make you reconsider.

-Duolingo’s lessons have a strong focus on direct translation of words and phrases, which makes learning quick and simple, but not very immersive.
-This means that learners are not often put into real life scenarios and forced to start thinking using the language they're learning.
-If you are an intermediate speaker already, you will have already passed these critical cornerstones of using the language.
+Duolingo’s lessons have a strong focus on the direct translation of words and phrases, which makes learning quick and simple but not very immersive.
+This means that learners are not often put into real-life scenarios and forced to start thinking using the language they're learning.
+If you are an intermediate speaker, you will have passed these critical cornerstones of using the language.

-Tests you on words that have not been covered/introduced in the lesson.
+Tests you on words not covered/introduced in the lesson.

 The progress tests quiz you on the entire Duolingo course you are taking, whether you have covered that specific material or not.
-The idea behind this is to help you gauge your progress, so a score of 5/5 indicates that you have a full understanding of the course.
-Taking these quizzes when you have just started lets you have a benchmark that you can base your progress on.
+The idea behind this is to help you gauge your progress, so a score of 5/5 indicates that you completely understand the course.
+Taking these quizzes when you have just started lets you have a benchmark on which you can base your progress.

 Does not have in-depth explanations of grammar rules nor the cultural contexts of pronoun usage.

 This means that learners have to fill in the gaps themselves.
-You can pick grammar rules up by example while using the app, but it may be more helpful to have a grammar text that helps you look up grammar rules when you are unsure.
+You can pick grammar rules up by example while using the app, but having a grammar text that helps you look up grammar rules when you are unsure may be more helpful.

-This is another downside that makes this app best a bit more simple than others, which can prevent learners from gaining a deep understanding of the language that they are learning.
+This is another downside that makes this app a bit simpler than others, which can prevent learners from gaining a deep understanding of the language they are learning.

-Accompanying audio for full sentences sound robotic, unnatural, and something that you wouldn’t use in real-life conversations.
+Accompanying audio for full sentences sounds robotic, unnatural, and something that you wouldn’t use in real-life conversations.

-This doesn't help you with pronunciation or even really feeling like you can relate to the person talking.
-It also prevents you from having a “real life” conversation with the app because the robotic nature of the voice may actually be difficult to understand.
+This doesn't help you with pronunciation or feeling like you can relate to the person talking.
+It also prevents you from having a “real-life” conversation with the app because the robotic nature of the voice may be difficult to understand.
 Some may find it difficult to learn another language without hearing a fluid and fluent speaker teaching it.

 Which is Better: Babbel or Duolingo?